AshishRMenon/Implementations/GANs/Readme.md

-Implementation of GAN's for generation of data from given datasets
+Implementation of GAN's for generation of data from given datasets.